DVSC Rules & Regulations

 - There is a 5% discount to families that have three or more skaters registered with the DVSC for regular season.

-- Discipline skaters (ice fees will be the same as Rising Star and will only be permitted to skate 3 days a week):
+- Discipline skaters (Will only be permitted to skate 3 days a week):

 - Must be 16 years of age or older.